Neighborhoods in Spokane, Washington: Riverside

 Spokane's central business core boasts recently revitalized shopping, housing and entertainment, with major projects recently completed and more underway.
 As with most river cities, Spokane's history revolves around its river, which tumbles through downtown in a series of rapids and falls known as Spokane Falls.
-Along the river is Riverfront Park (site of the 1974 World's Fair), the Inland Northwest Bank Performing Arts Center, the newly remodeled and expanded Convention Center, and the River Park Square shopping mall.
+Along the river is Riverfront Park (site of the 1974 World's Fair), the First Interstate Center for the Arts, the newly remodeled and expanded Convention Center, and the River Park Square shopping mall.
 Nearby one finds the Davenport Hotel, the growing Davenport Arts District, numerous shops, pubs and restaurants, and much new urban housing on the way, displacing many of the low-income residents and businesses that dominated downtown during the 1980s and '90s.
 The Riverside Avenue Historic District is within this neighborhood.

 Downtown

 Downtown is home to Spokane's city and county government offices, most notably the Spokane County Courthouse, built in the style of a French chateau, featuring large turrets and spires.
 A similarly historic structure houses the Spokane Athletic Club, housed in a Georgian-style building designed by famed Spokane architect Kirtland Cutter.
 The Club sits just across Riverside Avenue from the Cathedral of Our Lady of Lourdes, seat of the Catholic Church in the Inland Northwest, and just across Monroe Street from the Thomas S. Foley United States Courthouse.
 The recently rebuilt Monroe Street Bridge, over Spokane Falls, is a notable symbol of the city, long featured in the city logo.
 Nearby is the modern main branch of the Spokane Public Library, with its expansive views of the Spokane River.
 Just down Monroe Street is the Fox Theater, an art-deco movie theater that recently underwent a multimillion-dollar renovation to become the new home of the Spokane Symphony.
 At the north end of Riverfront Park is the 12,000 seat Spokane Arena, home to the Spokane Chiefs Hockey Club and Spokane Shock Arena Football Club.
 In addition to numerous local and regional events, the Arena hosts events such as NCAA March Madness, numerous big-name concerts, and in 2007 and 2010, the U.S. Figure Skating Championships.
 Across Mallon Avenue from the Arena is the Flour Mill, a converted structure that once produced flour in abundance but now houses a variety of offices, shops, and restaurants.